-1. Prep.
+1. Season the meat.
 Season the pork pieces with salt evenly.

-2. Sauté.
+2. Brown the pork shoulder.
 Turn the Instant Pot on and select Sauté (on Normal).
 Once hot, add the oil and pork pieces.
 Sear for 1-2 minutes each side or until lightly browned.
 Remove the meat and add the stock to deglaze the pot.
 Stir some of the stock around scraping any stuck pieces from the bottom.
 Select Cancel/Keep Warm to stop the Sauté process.

-3. Add other ingredients.
+3. Add flavors.
 Add back the pork with any juices and top with pepper, onions, garlic, Worcestershire and bay leaves.
 Add the remaining stock and stir gently to nestle the meat in between the onions and garlic.

 6. Serve.
 Once the pork is cool enough to handle, shred the meat or cut into serving pieces.
 Serve with gravy on the side and some poured over the top.